JoshuaRiches/Adventure-Game-Level-Design/README.md

 Here you can find the pure gameplay of the level: https://www.youtube.com/watch?v=v61z-XR7-Yk

 If you wish for an explanation into the process of developing the level, you can watch a video with voice over here: https://www.youtube.com/watch?v=AwyxuDb7WX8

-Or you can read the 'level design writeup' document.
+Or you can read the 'level design writeup' document, ignoring the first paragraph as the writeup was a joint document and my part starts part way down the first page of the uploaded file.